 More than 15 New York State Parks dot Lake Ontario, the St. Lawrence River and several islands.
+As of April, those park lands remain open to visitors and camping – which begins next month – is still on schedule.
 In Canada, the Parks of the St. Lawrence is a chain of historic and recreation sites found along the river.
 Comprised of 21 different islands in the St. Lawrence River and three mainland properties on the 1000 Islands Parkway, the Thousand Islands National Park is one of the oldest national parks in Canada.
+Those park lands are currently closed due to Covid-19 distancing advisories that are being reviewed regularly to reopen as soon as possible.

 Many also enjoy a taste of the rural life on the 1000 Islands Agricultural Tour, which includes stops at more than a dozen farms, wineries and crop stands.